ibm-cloud-docs/Cloudant/api/advanced_replication.md

 it updates the `_replication_state` field with the value `completed`, and the `_replication_state_time` field with the time that the completion status was recorded.

-#### Example of automatic update to replication document, which is updated after replication starts
+See the example of an automatic update to a replication document, which is updated after replication starts:
-{: #example-of-automatic-update-to-replication-document-which-is-updated-after-replication-starts2}

 ```json
 {